 You’re undoubtedly more likely to get a good night’s rest if your campervan is completely dark during the night.
 This is particularly important during the summer when the sun can come up early and stream in through your windows.

-Campervan blackout curtains are the best solution for blocking out light.
-The best thing about using blackout curtains is that you can keep your windows open in the summer for ventilation if you need to.
+Campervan blackout blinds are the best solution for blocking out light.
+The best thing about using these blinds is that you can keep your windows open slightly in the summer for ventilation if you need to.

 Location is important